Nikola Corporation: Going public (2020)

-Fraud allegations and guilty verdict (2020-2022)
+Fraud allegations and guilty verdict (2020–2022)

 On September 10, 2020, short seller firm Hindenburg Research released a report accusing Nikola of being "an intricate fraud" perpetrated largely by Milton.
 Further verification by Financial Times and Research Enquirer confirmed the report's claim regarding a showcased Nikola One rolling down a gradual slope with no onboard propulsion and instead by using the force of gravity.
 The stock fell by 10% that day while the stock of GM, which had made an agreement with Nikola days earlier, fell by 4%.
 By September 12, Nikola stock had fallen by 36%.

 Nikola called these claims "false and misleading" and threatened legal action against Hindenburg.
 The US Attorney's Office for the Southern District of New York showed interest in the report.
 Previously, Milton had alleged that those who were short-selling Nikola stocks are fans of rival company Tesla and are "anti-Nikola or paid attack accounts".
 In response to the release of the Hindenburg report, Mary Barra, CEO of GM, said her company conducted appropriate diligence before its deal with Nikola.
 Reports that became public on September 14 stated that the Securities and Exchange Commission had started a probe into the fraud allegations and on September 15, the Department of Justice began an investigation into Nikola as well.

-On September 21, 2020, Executive Chairman, founder and former CEO Trevor Milton announced his resignation from Nikola and Steve Girsky became non-executive chairman of the board.
+On September 21, 2020, Executive Chairman, founder and former CEO Trevor Milton announced his resignation from Nikola, and Stephen Girsky became non-executive chairman of the board.
 News of the allegations caused the share price of Nikola Corp to drop by 20%.
 Following the resignation, Nikola then "issued copyright-takedown notices targeting critics on YouTube who [citing fair use] used clips of the promotional video in which a Nikola One semi-truck was seen rolling down a hill" without a working drivetrain.
 The Drive called Nikola's action an "abuse of YouTube's copyright takedown system".

 On September 23, BP backed away from a potential partnership to develop hydrogen refueling stations for Nikola's EV Trucks; Nikola's stock price fell by more than 25% intraday after BP's statement.
 The partnership was cited as a critical component in Nikola's business plan for its electric vehicle trucks powered by hydrogen fuel cells.
 Nikola had planned to announce the BP partnership days after the GM partnership.

 In November 2020, GM announced that the proposed deal to take an equity stake in Nikola would no longer occur.
 A revised deal was proposed, having GM provide Nikola with the promised fuel-cell technology, but leaving out the 11% stake in the company as well as no longer producing the Badger electric pickup truck for the company.
 The Badger was subsequently cancelled.